Ggjorven/Obsidian/README.md

 ### Prerequisites

 Ensure you have the following installed on your system:
-- Vulkan SDK (Required for all APIs, windows, linux & macos)
+- Vulkan SDK (Required for Vulkan API, windows, linux & macos)
 - Windows SDK (Required for DX12 API, windows only)

 - A C++23 or later compiler (e.g., MSVC, GCC, or Clang)